 2. Identify Patterns – Respond

-You should be watching closely for signs that this is about to happen.
-As soon as you identify the build-up, you should speak to your child’s teachers at school.
-Let them know that you have identified an issue, and you are working on resolving it.
-But if they notice the build-up, they can also help to stop it before the boxing match starts.
+It would help if you were watching closely for signs that this is about to happen.
+As soon as you identify the build-up, it would be best if you spoke to your child’s teachers at school.
+Let them know that you have identified an issue and you are working on resolving it.
+But if they notice the build-up, they can also help stop it before the boxing match starts.